 Imagine a bustling marketplace filled with vendors proudly displaying their wares.
 Among them, you spot a merchant claiming to sell only prime numbers, but with a curious twist: all his numbers are odd.
 Intrigued, you approach, ready to examine his claim closely.
-Is it really true that every odd number is a prime number?
+Also, is it really true that every odd number is a prime number?
 This question sparks a deeper exploration into the fascinating world of numbers, primes, and the patterns that govern them.

 Main Subheading

 The idea that all odd numbers might be prime can be tempting at first glance.
 After all, prime numbers greater than 2 are indeed odd, and the lower odd numbers like 3, 5, and 7 are prime.
-However, generalizing this observation to all odd numbers leads to a quick contradiction.
+Even so, generalizing this observation to all odd numbers leads to a quick contradiction.
 As we explore further, we'll encounter odd numbers that are clearly divisible by numbers other than 1 and themselves, disqualifying them from prime status.

 Comprehensive Overview